MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 # Estimating the causal association between smoking and abdominal adiposity using comprehensive Mendelian randomization methods

+[NOTE: this repository now contains all code to rerun analysis that have not gone yet through peer-review.
+Thus, changes to the structure of the repository and the code might change.]

 This repository contains the contain to reproduce the MR analysis to assess the associations between smoking and fat distribution.
 The publication can be found in:

 ## Software used in the analysis: